Comparison — where GoFastr sits

 editor; the blueprint is a compile-time scaffold input, not a live

 schema store.
-And it isn't a source you keep round-tripping either —
+And it isn't something you keep regenerating from

-once it scaffolds the owned Go, that Go is canonical; you edit it
+either — once it scaffolds the Go, that Go is what you edit and

 most schema-bearing platforms expose MCP.
 Compare the codegen

 mature.
-The honest pitch is the wedge plus the trade-offs above, not
+The honest pitch is the difference above plus the